-The new evidence about schools spreading Covid-19
+The evidence about schools spreading Covid-19

-Researchers in Iceland monitored every child and adult in the country who was quarantined after possible exposure to the virus.
+Researchers in Iceland monitored every child and adult in the country who had been quarantined after possible exposure to the virus.
 Using contact tracing and genetic sequencing to identify links between outbreak clusters, the study of 40,000 people found that children “can and do get infected and transmit to others, but they do both less frequently than adults”, according to a spokesperson for the experts.